 Investing in Unit Trusts

-A unit trust is a common form of open-ended, collective investment scheme in the UK.
-It gathers money from numerous investors, which is then managed by a professional fund manager according to a specific objective.
-The entire fund is held under a trust structure, with an independent trustee providing oversight to safeguard investors’ interests.
+A unit trust is a widely used form of open-ended collective investment in the UK.
+It pools money from multiple investors into a single fund, which is managed by a professional fund manager in line with a defined investment aim.
+The fund operates under a trust arrangement, with an independent trustee responsible for holding the assets and overseeing the manager to help protect investors’ interests.

 THE VALUE OF INVESTMENTS AND THE INCOME THEY PRODUCE CAN FALL AS WELL AS RISE.
 YOU MAY GET BACK LESS THAN YOU INVESTED.